lindsaypoirier/fec20/README.md

 ### Full Datasets

+  - `candidates`: candidates registered with the FEC during the 2015-2016 election cycle
+  - `committees`: committees registered with the FEC during the 2015-2016 election cycle
   - `campaigns`: the house/senate current campaigns
   - `results_house`: the house results of the 2016 general presidential election